Roadmap

 Our path from understanding coordination failures to building self-sustaining infrastructure.

 This roadmap shows our path from understanding coordination failures to building self-sustaining infrastructure for testing and designing better coordination mechanisms.
 Detailed specifications decrease as we move away from the current phase, because we learn as we go.
 The work is iterative - as we test and deploy, we might discover insights that require revisiting earlier frameworks.
-We start with foundations to help us establish the right frame of mind.
-The next phase is to develop core infrastructure to prove the approach works - deep competence in one domain beats shallow coverage across many.
-The validation and scaling phase pushes for bridging the theory practice gap while building a large dataset of collective intelligence safety.
-We use this collected data to generate new novel forms of collective intelligence.
+We start with foundations to establish the right cybernetic frame of mind.
+The construction phase uses those foundations to generate novel coordination mechanisms.
+The generation phase tests these mechanisms from an incentive perspective in RL and LLM simulation environments.
+The validation phase then bridges the theory-practice gap by testing across real-world domains to build confidence in what works.
 Each phase provides immediate practical value while building capabilities for the next.

 Scottish Enlightenment philosopher who pioneered empirical approaches to understanding human nature, causation, and the foundations of knowledge.